natenka/pyneng-book-en/docs/source/book/06_control_structures/2_for.rst

      name VLAN_100

-When a loop runs through dictionary, it actually goes by the keys:
+When a loop runs through dictionary, it actually goes through keys:

 .. code:: python